 Is a project eligible if I do not share the intellectual property of the technology in my application?

 Yes.
-However, applicants must demonstrate that their project constitutes an advancement of forest sector technology in Canada at a pilot to commercial scale and that the technology does not yet exist, at the proposed scale, in a forest sector industrial facility in Canada.
+However, applicants must demonstrate that their project constitutes an advancement of forest sector technology in Canada at a demonstration to commercial scale and that the technology does not yet exist, at the proposed scale, in a forest sector industrial facility in Canada.

 Preference will also be given to projects with greater potential for replication across the sector, which could include various facilities of the same company.
 The IFIT program must also have enough information on the proposed technology to assess the technical merits of a proposal and to assess potential environmental impacts.